How pig keepers can spot porcine epidemic diarrhoea (PED) and what to do if you suspect it.

 If you suspect PED

 PED is a notifiable animal disease in England and Scotland.
-This means that if you suspect PED, you must report it immediately.
+If you suspect it you must report it immediately.
 In Wales, contact 0300 303 8268.
 In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.
 This applies to owners of pet pigs, smallholdings and commercial pig farms.

 When you notify us, you’ll be given advice on how to:

 - help control disease on affected premises

 - reduce the risk of spread of PEDV infection in other pigs

 Contact the Defra Rural Services Helpline on 03000 200 301.
 They will notify the Agriculture and Horticulture Development Board Pork (AHDB Pork).